e2ebridge/e2e-bridge-cli/README.md

 ## Migrating from version 1
+* Support for nodes has been dropped.
+Therefore the `-n` parameter now signals a Node.js service.
+The `-N` continues to work though.

 * The deployment options is no more a comma-separated list.
 To pass multiple options, use multiple `-o` parameters.
 Also the names of the options got changed.
 Changes are summarized in the below table: